david-tejada/rango/readme.md

 - `tab close final [<number>]`: Closes the amount of tabs specified (or one if no number is given) starting from the rightmost tab.
 - `tab close previous [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the left of the current tab.
 - `tab close next [<number>]`: Closes the amount of tabs specified (or one if no number is given) to the right of the current tab.

+#### Attach the URL to the title

+This is useful to, for example, be able to use in a context header the property `browser.host`.

+`address in title on`: Turns on the setting to add the URL to the title `address in title off`: Turns off the setting to add the URL to the title

 ### Modify Hints Appearance